kwdunaway/WGBS_Tools/README.md

 ## <a name="Installation"> Installation </a>

 **Note:** It is recommended that you set up a virtual environment prior to installing wgbs_tools.
-The author uses *venv* and will assume the user does the same.
-Using another virtual environment will most likely not make a difference.
-However, other virtual environments are not supported.
+The author uses *venv* and will assume you are doing the same.
+While not supported, using a another virtual environment will most likely not make a difference.

 ### Prerequisites:

-Before installation, essure that he following programs are installed:
+Before installation, essure that he following programs are installed and accessible in PATH:

 - [Bowtie](http://bowtie-bio.sourceforge.net/manual.shtml)
 - [BS-Seeker2](https://github.com/BSSeeker/BSseeker2)